Content warning, highlight the hidden text between the lines:

 Alicia froze.
 "No."

-Those beach-tanned cheeks turned up in an irrepressible smile.
+Those beach-tanned cheeks turned up in a knowing smile.
 "Mm-hm.
 Through this door, you said?"

 "You can turn on the lights," said Alicia's celebrity guest.
-"I'm not gonna tell anybody.
-It's fine.
-Nobody cares."
-Party Girl turned on a lamp.
-"I'm gonna need them on when we start talking, anyway."
+"I'm not gonna tell anyone.
+Who would even care?"
+Then Party Girl turned on a lamp.
+"I want all the lights on when we start talking, anyway."
 Alicia gestured for her to come into the bedroom and pulled out the desk chair for her guest, then sat down on the bed.
 "First, tell me what you know about..."
-She couldn't quite bring herself to say the name, "... her," prompted Party Girl.
+Party Girl couldn't quite bring herself to say the name. "...
+Her."

 Alicia shrugged.
 "Pretty much nothing.
-I know you had a match against her last year that you-" Party Girl shot her a look, and not with a capital-L. "-did well in.
+I know you had a match against her last year that you-" Party Girl shot her a look. "-did well in.
 I don't remember seeing her after that."

 "Didn't watch," Alicia responded.

-"She did that to me!
-Before the match!
-That's why I ran out of the locker room and left my equipment bag lying around.
+"She did that to me before the match!
+That's why I didn't have my equipment bag for the match.
 Black Violet was in there.
-I know she was."
+I knew she was, so I ran out."

 Don't get jealous, be like Party Girl